WHO WE ARE

 The EWC was originally founded in 1977 (Berlin) as the European Writers’ Congress.
 The first statutes were adopted in 1985, and modified in 2003.
 EWC began a new era on 21 September, 2006, with its official constitution as an International Non-Profit Association under Belgian law, as Association Internationale Sans But Lucratif/AISBL.
 In 2009, the official name in English was changed to European Writers’ Council, with the registered acronym EWC.

-Working Group on Copyright and Economy is under the leadership of Nina George, President, who works with Maïa Bensimon, Vice President, on all relevant copyright issues as they emerge.
+Working Group on Copyright and Economy is under the leadership of Nina George, President of Honor and Commissioner for Political Affairs, who works with Maïa Bensimon, Vice President, on all relevant copyright issues as they emerge.

-Working Group on Social and Cultural Policy is under the leadership of Vice President Miguel Ángel Serrano together with Nina George.
+Working Group on Social and Cultural Policy is under the leadership of the new President Miguel Ángel Serrano.

 Working Group #freeallwords.
-Under the supervision of Nina George, with Alena Makouskaya as Project Team Leader, and Eystein Hanssen and Maïa Bensimon, EWC Board Members.
-External members are Nicole Pfister Fetz (General Director, A*dS, Switzerland), Susanne Heusler Tenzler (Communication and Events), and Aliaksandra Dvaretskaya (project assistance and coordination).
+Under the former supervision of Nina George, with Alena Makouskaya as Project Team Leader, and Eystein Hanssen and Maïa Bensimon, EWC Board Members.
+External members are Nicole Pfister Fetz (General Director, A*dS, Switzerland) and Aliaksandra Dvaretskaya (project assistance and coordination).

-Task Force E-Lending under the leadership of Eystein Hanssen (EWC Board Member, Chair of the Task Force) and Monika Pfundmeier (Syndikat e.V., Germany, Vice Chair of the Task Force), with Maïa Bensimon and Nina George (EWC Board Members), Jens J. Kramer (Chair, Syndikat e.V., Germany), Kevin Doyle (Chair, Irish Writers’ Union).
+Task Force E-Lending under the leadership of Eystein Hanssen (newly elected EWC Vice President and Chair of the Task Force) and Monika Pfundmeier (newly elected Board Member of EWC, and Board Member of Syndikat e.V., Germany, Co-Chair of the Task Force), with Maïa Bensimon and Nina George (Political Commissioner), Jens J. Kramer (outgoing Chair, Syndikat e.V., Germany), Kevin Doyle (outgoing Chair, Irish Writers’ Union).

 The EWC as a member of external working and experts groups (selected list)